martingegenleitner/radius-auth-chainer/README.md

 ### RADIUS-Clients
 Tell the service which clients are allowed to connect to it and which shared secrets shall be used in the [Client-Config](raddb/clients.conf).
 By default all RADIUS connections with the shared secret `testing123` are allowed.
 To change this, mount your own `clients.conf` file to the container at `/etc/raddb/clients.conf` like shown above.

-## Serving the service
+## Testing the service with defaults
-1. Run `docker build -t frac .` after your config adaption.
-This will build the new container based on the official freeradius image.
+1. Go into the `ldap-testing` folder and run `docker-compose up -d`.
+This will build the new container based on the official freeradius image and spins up a new container instance with a openldap container for ldap authentication
-2. Run `docker run --name frac01 -p 1812-1813:1812-1813/udp -d frac` to spin up a new container instance.
+2. Add the public ip of your docker host to your virtual server in STA or SAS as a new `Auth Node`
+3. Create a user `mobpass` and provision it with an OTP-generating token like MobilePass+ or a hardware token.
-3. Shoot authentication requests at the exposed ports of your docker host :)
+4. Shoot authentication requests at the exposed ports of your docker host with a tool like `ntradping.exe` and the user mobpass with password `Testing123!` and the generated OTP
+5. Watch the authentication log in your virtual server's `Snapshot` tab and also the logs produced by the freeradius container by running `docker logs -f ldap-testing_freeradius_1`